 The Affordable Care Act (ACA) brought health insurance terminology to your nightly news broadcast and Facebook newsfeed, but all that lingo can still feel confusing.
 Familiarizing yourself with these terms can help you better understand the ACA and your own personal coverage, as well as make you a more informed consumer.
 You should always check with your health insurance carrier for their definitions, as these could vary.

-"Every profession has its own language, and health care is no different," says Shelley Foster, manager of customer care at Sharp Health Plan."
+"Every profession has its own language, and health care is no different," says Shelley Foster, supervisor of customer care at Sharp Health Plan."
 It is easy to get confused.
 Many health care terms can sound alike, but their meanings are completely different.
 It's important to understand these words so you can make the best decisions for you and your family."